jonmason/meta-arm/meta-arm-autonomy/documentation/arm-autonomy-quickstart.md

 The build will create a ".xenguest" image that can be use on an host project with the xenguest-manager.

+The guest can also be built as a 'multiconfig' sub project of the host, see `meta-arm-autonomy/documentation/arm-autonomy-multiconfig.md` for more information

 Include guests directly in the host image
 -----------------------------------------
 The layer provides a way to directly include in the host project one or several